PanPraescribens/primitive-survival/README.md

  - re-enable slippery fish?
  - is there a reason you can't go from copper plate to the wooden lantern recipe?
  - Fish not updating in a timely fashion when picked up (i.e. apparent duplication?) - Thanks @boten
- - bug fix:  change POI on pit traps like I did to snares/deadfalls to eliminate the farm life conflict - thanks Thranos!

 Version 2.5.7 Updates